-In 2017, Moncler set out the Group Environmental Policy which, in addition to reasserting its constant attention to complying with all legislative and other applicable regulatory requirements, sanctions Moncler's commitment to continuously improving its environmental performance, minimising the impact of its production site and facilities (offices, warehouses, and stores), as well as its activities, services, products and logistics.
-Moncler makes substantial investments in the technical, economic and professional resources it needs to fully achieve its policy objectives.
-The document is available in both Italian and English, and can be downloaded from the Group intranet portal and corporate website.
+In 2017, Moncler approved a Group Environmental Policy to confirm its full compliance with all applicable laws and regulatory requirements, as well as its commitment to continuously improving its environmental performance, by minimising the impact of its production site and facilities (offices, warehouses, and stores), as well as that of its activities, services, products, and logistics.
+Moncler makes substantial investments in the technical, economic, and professional resources required to fully achieve the Policy's objectives.
+The document is available in both Italian and English, and can be downloaded from the Group's intranet portal and corporate website.

 A tangible result testifying to Moncler's commitment and investments in environmental protection is the ISO 14001 certification obtained in 2017 for the production facility in Romania.
-The Group aims to continue this improvement process targeted at obtaining ISO 14001 certification for its environmental management system in place at its corporate offices in Italy.
+The Group aims to continue this improvement process, so as to obtain ISO 14001 certification also for the Environmental Management System (EMS) in place at its corporate offices in Italy.